PRACTICE AREA

 This argument has failed in court.

 In fact, it doesn’t matter whether your employer acts out of a negative bias.
-Sex discrimination is illegal even if your employer thinks that they’re just following social norms.
+Sex discrimination is illegal, even if your employer thinks that they’re just following social norms.

 Title VII makes it illegal for your employer to discriminate against you on the basis of your sex or gender identity.
 The definition of “sex” under Title VII includes pregnancy, childbirth, and related conditions.
 Title VII also makes sexual harassment illegal.